Cotard's syndrome: Treatment

 Pharmacological treatments, both mono-therapeutic and multi-therapeutic, using antidepressants, antipsychotics, and mood stabilizers have been successful.
 Likewise, with the depressed patient, electroconvulsive therapy (ECT) is more effective than pharmacotherapy.

-Cotard's syndrome resulting from an adverse drug reaction to valacyclovir is attributed to elevated serum concentration of one of valacyclovir's metabolites, 9-carboxymethoxymethylguanine (CMMG).
-Successful treatment warrants cessation of valacyclovir.
+Cotard's syndrome resulting from an adverse drug reaction to valaciclovir is attributed to elevated serum concentration of one of valaciclovir's metabolites, 9-carboxymethoxymethylguanine (CMMG).
+Successful treatment warrants cessation of valaciclovir.
 Hemodialysis was associated with timely clearance of CMMG and resolution of symptoms.

 Case studies

 Society and culture

 The protagonist of Charlie Kaufman's 2008 movie Synecdoche, New York is named Caden Cotard.
 Throughout the film Cotard thinks he is dying, and we see other examples of Cotard's syndrome with scenes such as when his daughter, Olive, begins to scream about having blood in her body and, as the film goes on, Cotard disappears from the play he is writing about his own life and is portrayed by other actors as he takes the role of a cleaning lady.

-It is speculated that Per "Dead" Ohlin, lead vocalist for the black metal bands Mayhem and Morbid, had Cotard's syndrome as a result of a violent assault by bullies in his youth that left him clinically dead for a short time.
+It is speculated that Per "Dead" Ohlin, lead vocalist for the black metal bands Mayhem and Morbid, had Cotard's syndrome as a result of an assault by bullies in his youth that left him clinically dead for a short time.
 He developed an obsession with death shortly after (hence his stage name and use of corpse paint), often self-harmed onstage and among friends, and became increasingly depressed and introverted eventually resulting in his suicide in 1991.

+In series four of the BBC crime drama series Luther, protagonist DCI John Luther trails a cannibalistic serial killer with Cotard's syndrome.

+In season one, episode 10, of the NBC television series Hannibal, protagonist Will Graham trails a killer with Cotard's syndrome.

+In season four, episode 14, of the TV series Scrubs, a patient who is said to have Cotard's syndrome believes that he died years earlier.

-The song "Cotard's Solution" by Will Wood and the Tapeworms mentions Cotard's Syndrome in the title (in a play on Cotard's Delusion), and the song has themes of wanting to die, and death in general.
+The 2016 Will Wood and the Tapeworms album Self-Ish contains the song "Cotard's Solution (Anatta, Dukkha, Anicca)".

+The author Esmé Weijun Wang used to suffer from Cotard's Syndrome, and her experience of the condition is a key element of her essay collection The Collected Schizophrenias.